 A study of secondary English language arts teaching strategies, instructional materials and tools, and curricular structure.
 The course includes recent theory and practice in the teaching of writing with an emphasis on process.
 Teaching experience is included.
-Prerequisites: Approval of Level II Screening Committee; junior classification.
+Prerequisite: Junior classification.
 Co-requisite: ED 351.
 (See EN 379.)